intershop/intershop-pwa/docs/customizations.md

 ...
 ```

 The script also creates an **additional theme** under `src/styles/themes`.
-Here you can adjust colors and add overrides to existing styling.
+Here you can adjust colors and add overrides to the existing styling.

-## Import Changes from new Release
+## Import Changes from New Release

-> Prior to 0.16.1 the whole of the git history changed entirely.
+> Prior to 0.16.1 the entire git history changed completely.
 Please see https://github.com/intershop/intershop-pwa/issues/62 for suggestions on importing the new history.

 Importing changes of new releases is done with `git` tooling.
-If you stick to the guidelines in this chapter the problems arising in the process of updating will not be as impacting as you might fear.
+If you stick to the guidelines in this chapter, the problems arising in the process of updating will not be as impacting as you might fear.
 Also remember to `npm install` after you are importing a change that modified the `package-lock.json` and run tests and linting in the process.

 For importing changes from the current Release you can use different approaches:

-### 1. Merge the new release in its entirety.
+### 1. Merge the New Release in Its Entirety

 This way your development will not deviate that much from the current PWA development, but you will have to resolve all appearing conflicts at once.

 Just add the Intershop PWA GitHub repository as a second remote in your project and `git merge` the release branch.

-### 2. Cherry-Pick individual changes from the new release.
+### 2. Cherry-Pick Individual Changes From the New Release

 By cherry-picking changes individually you can decide to skip certain changes and you will get smaller amounts of merge conflicts.
 However, that way the histories will deviate more and more over time.

-To execute this add the Intershop PWA GitHub repository as a second remote in your project and `git cherry-pick` the range of commits for this release.
+To execute this, add the Intershop PWA GitHub repository as a second remote in your project and `git cherry-pick` the range of commits for this release.

-### 3. Rebase your changes onto the new release.
+### 3. Rebase Your Changes Onto the New Release

 This way your project code will always be up-to-date with the current Intershop PWA history, as this history will stay the base of the project over all releases.

-To perform this update use `git rebase --onto <new release tag> <old release hash>` on your projects main branch.
+To perform this update, use `git rebase --onto <new release tag> <old release hash>` on your project's main branch.
 Your running feature branches must then be rebased the same way onto the new development branch.

 As it may be the best way to keep the original history intact, the upgrade process can be quite challenging.
 By rebasing every single one of your customizations commits, every commit is virtually re-applied onto the current PWA history.
 You can imagine it as pretending to start the custom project anew onto the current version.
-If your projects history is clean and every commit is well-described and concise, this might be a way to go.
+If your project's history is clean and every commit is well-described and concise, this might be a way to go.

 ## Specific Concerns

 ### Components

 When **adding new functionality**, it is better to encapsulate it in **new components** that handle every aspect of the customization and just **use them in existing templates**.
-That way the modifications on existing code is most often kept to a single line change only.
+That way the modifications on existing code are most often kept to a single line change only.

 When **heavily customizing** existing components it is better to **copy components** and change all references.
-If 20% of the component has to be changed it is already a good idea to duplicate it.
+If 20 % of the component has to be changed, it is already a good idea to duplicate it.
 That way incoming changes will not affect your customizations.
-Typical hot-spots where copying is a good idea are header-related or product-detail page related customizations.
+Typical hot-spots where copying is a good idea are header-related or product-detail-page related customizations.

-We are supplying a the schematic `customized-copy` for copying components and replacing all usages.
+We are supplying a schematic `customized-copy` for copying components and replacing all usages.

 ```bash
 $ node schematics/customization custom